Caleb-Odaudu/DevOpsProject/0.Tech_environment_setup/README.md

 If you continue to experience problems, consult the [VirtualBox User Manual](https://www.virtualbox.org/manual/UserManual.html) or visit the [VirtualBox forums](https://forums.virtualbox.org/).

-### Ubuntu (Linux Distro) on Virtual box (Windows Host)
+### Ubuntu (Linux Distro) on VirtualBox (Windows Host)
-- **Download Ubuntu Desktop ISo file**: Go to Ubuntu official website
+- **Download Ubuntu Desktop ISO file**: Go to the Ubuntu official website.
 ![Ubuntu](img/Ubuntu_download.png)

-- **Virtual Box**: Launch your already installed VirtualBox application on your computer.
+- **VirtualBox**: Launch your already installed VirtualBox application on your computer.
 This is the program that will allow you to create and manage virtual machines.

 - **Create a New Virtual Machine**: To create a new VM, click on the "NEW" button or the plus symbol at the top center of the VirtualBox window.
 This will start the process of setting up a new virtual machine for Ubuntu.

 - **Configure the virtual machine**: Choose Linux as the type and Ubuntu as the version.
 Allocate at least 2GB of RAM for the virtual machine.
-Cteate a virtual hard disk, choosing either dynamic or fixed size -dynamic recommended-.
+Create a virtual hard disk, choosing either dynamic or fixed size—dynamic recommended.

-- **Select an installation file**: Choose the ubuntu .iso file that we downloaded from ubuntu website.
+- **Select an installation file**: Choose the Ubuntu .iso file that you downloaded from the Ubuntu website.

-- **Start the Virtual Machine**:Launch the virtual machine and start the Ubuntu installation process.
+- **Start the Virtual Machine**: Launch the virtual machine and start the Ubuntu installation process.

 - **Install Ubuntu**: When the Ubuntu installer appears, select your language and click "Install Ubuntu."
 Follow the on-screen instructions to choose your keyboard layout, select "Normal installation," and check "Download updates while installing Ubuntu."
 Choose "Erase disk and install Ubuntu" (this only affects the virtual disk), and enter your name, computer name, username, and password when prompted.